Achievable logoAchievable logo

 • Lachman test

-• Patient supine with knee flexed to 20-30 degrees; stabilize the femur and passively translate tibia anteriorly
+• Patient supine with knee flexed to 20-30 degrees; stabilize the femur and passively translate the tibia anteriorly

 • Tests the integrity of the anterior cruciate ligament